RingBFT: Resilient Consensus over Sharded Ring Topology: Introduction

+A recent solution to guarantee secure federated data management is through the use of {\em permissioned} blockchain technology~\cite{bc-processing,blockchain-book}.
+These permissioned blockchains require their replicas to agree on the order for each transaction by participating in a {\em Byzantine-Fault Tolerant} ({\em \BFT{}}) consensus protocol.
+Post consensus, each replica logs the ordered transaction in a {\em block} that is part of an immutable append-only ledger--{\em blockchain}.
+A blockchain is termed as immutable because each new block includes the hash of the previous block, and it allows verifying the state of the participating replicas.

-In this paper, we present a novel meta-\BFT{} protocol \RingBFT{} that aims to be secure against byzantine attacks, achieves high throughputs, and incurs low latencies.
-Our \RingBFT{} protocol explores the landscape of sharded-replicated databases, and helps to scale {\em permissioned} blockchains, which in turn helps in designing efficient federated data-management systems. \RingBFT{} aims to make consensus inexpensive even when transactions require access to {\em multiple shards}.
-In the rest of this section, we motivate the need for our design choices.
+In this paper, we present a novel meta-\BFT{} protocol \RingBFT{} that guards against Byzantine attacks, achieves high throughput, and incurs low latency.
+Our \RingBFT{} protocol explores the landscape of sharded-replicated databases, and helps to scale {\em permissioned} blockchains, which in turn helps in designing efficient federated data management systems. \RingBFT{} aims to make consensus inexpensive even when transactions require access to {\em multiple shards}.
+In the rest of this section, we motivate our design choices.
 To highlight the need for \RingBFT{}, we will be referring to Figure~\ref{fig:all-protocols}, which illustrates the throughput attained by the system when employing different \BFT{} consensus protocols.